accodeing/fortnox-api/README.md

 ## Getting an AccessToken
 To make calls to the API server you need a `ClientSecret` and an `AccessToken`.
 When you sign up for an API-account with Fortnox you should get a client secret and an authorization code.
 To get the access token, that is reusable, you need to do a one time exchange with the API-server and exchange your authorization code for an access token.
 This can be done in several ways but we provide a method for it in the gem that you can use.

-> :warning: **Do not do this more than once!** If you try to do the auth code/access token exchange more than once, regardless of method, it will lock your API-account!
+> ​:warning: **Do not do this more than once!** If you try to do the auth code/access token exchange more than once, regardless of method, it will lock your API-account!
 So if you get the token using curl or whatever do not use this method as well.
 If your account is not working and you think it might be due to this you will have to contact Fortnox support and have them reset the authorization code for you.
+If you want to use several access tokens, you need to use a new authorization code for each one of them!

 ```ruby
 # Load the special class from the gem.
 You need to install the gem first ofc.